 “I like the idea of having a live broadcast rather than airing it months later, but I am sad to see the November Nine concept go," said Jacobson.
 "One of my personal highlights of making the final table was the anticipation and planning of it.
 It also gave friends and family enough time to plan a trip out to Vegas and be a big part of it, something I found invaluable."

-One person who doesn't agree with my theory that the younger players are more likely to take advantage of the pause in play is the youngest-ever WSOP Main Event Champion, Joe Cada.
+One person who doesn't agree with the theory that younger players are more likely to take advantage of the pause in play is the youngest-ever WSOP Main Event Champion, Joe Cada.

 “I don't think the November Nine concept had anything to do with all the youngsters making the final table,” said Cada.
 “I contribute it to the explosion of online poker after Chris Moneymaker won.